waxbetty/Sushi-fork-1/readme.md

 ### 1. Review CSS

-1. Review the files from Github and, using the notes below, step through the work we did in class.
+1. Download the files from Github again and, using the notes below, step through everything we did in class again.
 Be sure to Google any CSS properties you are unfamiliar with.
 2. Examine the provided sample (in `other/menu`).
 Try to implement a sticky navigation bar in wide screen mode using the sample for guidance.

 ### 2. Review JavaScript